elandsness/dt_host_metrics/README.md

 10. availability = Current state of the host
 11. availabilityPercent = Host availability percent over last 24 hours
 12. freeCPU = Average free available CPU over last 24 hours
+13. softwareTechnologies = The list of technologies and number of each running

 ## Requirements
 - NPM